Dean's Associate Professor of Information Systems

 Leman Akoglu, PhD

-Leman Akoglu is the Heinz College Dean's Associate Professor of Information Systems.
-She also holds courtesy appointments in the Computer Science Department (CSD) and the Machine Learning Department (MLD) of School of Computer Science (SCS).
-Prior to this, she was an Assistant Professor in the Department of Computer Science at Stony Brook University since receiving her Ph.D. from CSD/SCS of Carnegie Mellon University in 2012.
+Leman Akoglu is the Heinz College Dean's Associate Professor of Information Systems at Carnegie Mellon University.
+She holds courtesy appointments in the Computer Science Department (CSD) and Machine Learning Department (MLD) of School of Computer Science (SCS).
+She has also received her Ph.D. from CSD/SCS of Carnegie Mellon University in 2012.

-Dr. Akoglu’s research interests broadly span machine learning and graph mining, focusing on pattern discovery and anomaly mining, with applications to fraud and event detection in diverse real-world domains.
+Dr. Akoglu’s research interests broadly span machine learning and data mining, and specifically graph mining, pattern discovery and anomaly detection, with applications to fraud and event detection in diverse real-world domains.
 At Heinz, Dr. Akoglu directs the Data Analytics Techniques Algorithms (DATA) Lab.